Splach Turbo: Overview

 Unfolded, the Turbo measures 45 in long by 45 in wide by 47 in tall.

-The cockpit of the Splach Turbo feels familiar and fairly complete, with an easy-to-read QS-S4 style throttle, standard handgrips, screw-in handlebars, mechanical brake levers, plug-and-play cabling, and a card reader.
+The cockpit of the Splach Turbo feels familiar and fairly complete, with an easy-to-read QS-S4 trigger throttle, standard handgrips, screw-in handlebars, mechanical brake levers, plug-and-play cabling, and a card reader.
 It does not have any standalone buttons (eco/turbo mode), and does not come with an audible warning device (like a bell or horn).

 The P-settings generally resemble those of the Apollo, EVOLV, Fluidfreeride, Turbowheel and Zero models, which you can find in our P-settings Database.
 On the Turbo, the P18 setting is reserved for the card reader, so you can bypass the need to use the card if you don’t want the security feature.